dubinsky/dubinsky/notes/Bread.md

+---
+title: Bread
+---
-  * Adjust the sourdough procedure for Anova:
+- Adjust the sourdough procedure for Anova:
-    * stick the dough in without preheating
+  - stick the dough in without preheating
-    * use lower temperature
+  - use lower temperature
-    * put the dough directly onto the rack, no pan
+  - put the dough directly onto the rack, no pan